ONSdigital/sml-catalogue/.github/pull_request_template.md

 - [ ] Code to be commented where applicable
 - [ ] Documentation updated where required
 - [ ] Have considered non-functional requirements such as Security, Performance, Scalability and Fault Tolerance
-- [ ] Have considered non-functional requirements such as Security, Performance, Scalability and Fault Tolerance.
 - [ ] I have linted the code

 **Testing**